workingDog/scalakml/README.md

 In addition to the base classes are the helper methods: With(..), addTo(..) and addToOption(..).
 These methods return a new object with the specified field name changed.
 For example:
-- placemark With("someName")
+- kml With("feature", Some(placemark))

-returns a new copy of the placemark object with the name changed to "someName", all other fields are the same as before.
+returns a new copy of the kml object with a new placemark as a feature, all other fields are the same as before.
 See the examples.

 # Usage